Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Reduced basis derivative-informed neural operator

-Each evaluation of the PtO map requires solving a PDE.
-The action of the stochastic derivative of the forward problem and its adjoint can be explicitly defined using the stochastic derivative of the PDE solution operator $D_{\scrH_{\mu}}\calF(m)\in B(\scrH_{\mu}, \scrU)$:
+Each evaluation of the PtO map requires solving a PDE in \cref{eq:pde_residual_form}.
+The action and the adjoint action of the stochastic derivative of the PtO map is given by the stochastic derivative of the PDE solution operator $D_{\scrH_{\mu}}\calF(m)\in B(\scrH_{\mu}, \scrU)$:

 where the action of the derivative is given by the partial G\^ateaux derivatives of the residual with respect to the PDE state and the parameter (in the direction of $\scrH_{\mu}$), denoted by $\partial_\scrU\mathcal{R}(\mathcal{F}(m),m)\in B(\scrU,\scrV)$ and $\partial_{\scrH_{\mu}}\mathcal{R}(\mathcal{F}(m),m)\in B(\scrH_{\mu},\scrV)$ respectively.
-In particular, the implicit function theorem \cite{Ciarlet2013} implies the following relations:
+In particular, the implicit function theorem \citep{Ciarlet2013} implies the following relations: